stakewise/v3-sdk/src/services/boost/transactions/lock/lock.md

 // Send transaction
 const hash = await sdk.boost.lock(params)

+// Wait for the transaction to be confirmed and indexed await sdk.provider.waitForTransaction(hash) await sdk.utils.waitForSubgraph({ hash })

 // When you sign transactions on the backend (for custodians)
 // `lockTxData` will always be returned, while `approveTxData` will only be returned for MultiSig e.g. Safe Wallet
 // if there isn’t enough osToken allowance, otherwise it will be null